OpenDSA/OpenDSA/RST/en/Graphics/HelloWorldSetup.rst

    :scripts: AV/Graphics/HelloWorldSetupCON.js
    :output: show

-When the code from our HelloWorld example executes, in your browser the resulting display is:
+When the code from our HelloWorldExample_ executes, in your browser the resulting display is:

 .. iframe:: AV/Graphics/HelloWorld.html
     :name: HelloWorld